The future of mobility is rail

 A good environmental balance

 The train is already the most environmentally friendly means of transport available today.
 But it can be improved.
 Digitale Schiene creates the conditions for more passengers and goods on existing tracks, and less traffic on the roads.
 The climate also benefits from a higher capacity.
 New organisation of rail operations and optimal use of existing resources reduce energy requirements and harmful CO₂ emissions.
 According to estimates, more than ten million tonnes of CO₂ per year can be saved by the railways in 2030.
-Digitale Schiene Deutschland alone accounts for 1.6 million tonnes of this.
+The measures introduced by Digitale Schiene Deutschland will reduce CO2 emissions.